mkrisher/mkrisher/README.md

 ### Hi there 👋

-## I'm Michael.
+### I'm Michael.
 Most people call me Mike.
 You can read more about me at [mikekrisher.com](http://mikekrisher.com).

-## Couple of things I may wire up to this page:
+### Couple of things I may wire up to this page:
 - What I'm reading
 - What I'm listening to
+- What I'm writing
+- What I'm drinking

 <!--
 **mkrisher/mkrisher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.